 “Whatever…the point I’m trying to make is that she’s a liar.
 Sounds to me like that so-called chit is a page ripped out of a book of spells.”

 “I mean that no underground bank would recognize it as a chit and no spell caster worth their salt would touch it.”

 My panic-stricken expression amused her.
 Raven chuckled and I felt the first stirrings of anger.
 I started thinking about all of the times through the years, I had been bullied both as a child and as an adult.
 Most people saw kindness as weakness.
-I was raised to be considerate and turn the other cheek.
+I was raised to be trusting, considerate and turn the other cheek.
 For that, I should be punished?

 I glared at Raven and years of dormant anger rose up inside of me.
 She smirked and I strained against the restraints, wanting desperately to forcibly wipe that smug look off her face.
-My eyes moved down to the black choker around her neck and a sudden image of it twisting tightly against her windpipe flashed in my mind’s eye.
+My eyes moved down to the black leather choker around her neck and a sudden image of it twisting tightly against her windpipe flashed in my mind’s eye.

 “If you don’t release me from this chair, I’m going to strangle you Raven.”